Brand Name Accuretic Common Name quinapril - hydrochlorothiazide

 This combination product contains two active ingredients: quinapril and hydrochlorothiazide.
 It is used to treat high blood pressure.
-Quinapril belongs to a class of medications called ACE inhibitors and helps to lower blood pressure by relaxing blood vessels and reducing the workload of the heart.
+Quinapril belongs to a class of medications called angiotensin converting enzyme (ACE) inhibitors.
+It helps to lower blood pressure by relaxing blood vessels and reducing the workload of the heart.
 Hydrochlorothiazide is a diuretic or "water pill" that helps control blood pressure by getting rid of excess salt and water.

 This combination medication is prescribed when your doctor feels it is appropriate for you to be taking both medications.
 You should already be taking each medication individually before starting this combination medication.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.